Drew McCabe, Chairman

 Mary Ann Bennett, Board Member

+Mary Ann is Chief Operating Officer, Director of Nursing, and Director of Autism Programming at Springbrook Autism Behavioral Health.
+She has a bachelor’s degree in Nursing from the University of South Alabama and a Masters in Health Administration from Ohio University.
 Mary Ann has an extensive background helping autistic children and their families in the community.
-She is one of the founders of a local non-profit charter school for children with ADHD, ASD, and learning disabilities, and was pivotal in the transformation of a local residential treatment facility into a behavioral health center for autistic children.
-Working in this residential autism center environment and seeing the impact that providing education has had on families dealing with autism has inspired Mary Ann to be a part of the Autism Family Education Fund so that other families can receive the same benefit.
+She is one of the founders of a local non-profit private school for children with ADHD, ASD, and learning disabilities.
+She has designed the autism programming at Springbrook Autism Behavioral Health and was pivotal in the transformation of this local residential treatment facility into a renowned residential treatment program that successfully addresses behaviors that interfere with a child or adolescent with autism success at home and in school.
+Working in this residential autism center environment and seeing how providing education to families dealing with autism has improved the quality of their lives has inspired Mary Ann to be a part of the Autism Family Education Fund so that other families can receive this same benefit.

 Mike Rowley, Board Member

 Ashlan Burns, Board Member